awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="es-4-remediation"></a>

-For information on how to enable log publishing, see [Enabling log publishing \(console\)](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createdomain-configure-slow-logs.html#es-createdomain-configure-slow-logs-console) in the *Amazon Elasticsearch Service Developer Guide*\.
+For information on how to enable log publishing, see [Enabling log publishing \(console\)](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createdomain-configure-slow-logs.html#createdomain-configure-slow-logs-console) in the *Amazon OpenSearch Service Developer Guide*\.

 ## \[ES\.5\] Elasticsearch domains should have audit logging enabled<a name="fsbp-es-5"></a>